Course List for First-Year Students

 A history of Europe from 1789 to the present, including French Revolution and Napolean, Industrialization, the Age of the Nation States, the struggle among liberal, communist and fascist ideologies, World Wars I and II, postwar reconstruction, decolonization and European integration.
 Counts toward European Studies minor.

 HIST 257.
-Ethnicity and Conflict in South Africa (1 course, SS)
+Ethnicity and Conflict in South Africa (1 course, SS or PPD)

 The history of South Africa from the 17th century to the present; its relations with neighboring communities; the coming of white settlers; African subjugation and the rise of apartheid; local and foreign reaction to the apartheid state; the process of decolonization; and ethnic and class cleavages in post-Apartheid society.